 Every guarantor loan requires a guarantor who is someone other than the person taking out the loan but who is jointly responsible for the loan agreement.
 The guarantor formally agrees to make the loan repayments if the borrower is unable to do so.
 Clearly, then, there is a risk to the guarantor that this situation might arise and they will have to come up with the cash to make one or more of the loan payments.

-Guarantors are often parents, grandparents or other family members who want to help out younger relatives – it could be help raising the deposit on their first home, or help to consolidate expensive credit card and store card debts into a single, more manageable loan, or it could be to buy a new car or complete a training course that will help them on the next step of their career.
+Guarantors are often parents, grandparents or other family members who want to help out younger relatives – it could be to help raise the deposit on their first home, or help to consolidate expensive credit card and store card debts into a single, more manageable loan, or it could be to buy a new car or complete a training course that will help them on the next step of their career.
 There are many reasons why young people may need such help and the fact they cannot obtain a loan themselves does not mean that they are not financially responsible or able to pay back the loan.

 For those who run small businesses, guarantor loans can also be a way to raise cash in the medium term to alleviate cash flow problems or to fund growth.
 In business situations, the guarantor can sometimes be an angel investor rather than a family member.